MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **YAML: associate** - (Optional) Default is *false*.

+- <a name="associationType">**Association Type:**</a> Select the association type that should be used when linking work items to the current build or release.
+You can choose between `Build` (default), `Found in build`, or `Integrated in build`.
+Note that this parameter is only used for classic build or YAML pipelines; classic release always associates the work item with the `Integrated in release environment` type.
+This parameter is only visible if association to current build or release is enabled.

+  **YAML: associationType** - (Optional) Default is *build*.
+Set to *build* for the `Build` option, *foundInBuild* for the `Found in build` option, and *integratedInBuild* for the `Integrated in build` option.

 #### Linking
 Use the parameters in the *Linking* group to control links from the newly created work item to already existing work items: